brianglass/anastasis/files/lenten_vespers_2.md

 Priest:

 Believers, let us pray for the catechumens.
 That the Lord will have mercy on them.
 Instruct them in the word of truth.
 Reveal to them the Gospel of justice.
 Unite them to his Holy, Catholic and Apostolic Church.
 Save them, have mercy on them, help them and keep them, O God, by your grace.
 Catechumens, bow your heads to the Lord. ****

 People:

-** To you, O Lord. ****
+To you, O Lord. ****

 Priest, in a low voice, says the

 Prayer for the Catechumens

-God, our God, creator and maker of all things, who wish all to be saved and come to the knowledge of the truth, look upon your servants the catechumens, and deliver them from the ancient error and trickery of the foe<span id="Mar25"></span>Call them to eternal life, enlightening their souls and bodies and numbering them with your rational flock, on which your holy named has been invoked.
+God, our God, creator and maker of all things, who wish all to be saved and come to the knowledge of the truth, look upon your servants the catechumens, and deliver them from the ancient error and trickery of the foe Call them to eternal life, enlightening their souls and bodies and numbering them with your rational flock, on which your holy named has been invoked.

 ****